Foods that are good for your skin

 Avocado

 This scaly skinned, green-fleshed fruit is loaded with loads of nutritional goodies to keep your skin looking great, including vitamin E and ‘good’ (yep, they’re not all bad for you) monounsaturated fats which keep your skin nourished.
-Mix avocado into salads or transform it in a guacamole with sour cream and fresh chilli, to banish dry skin.
+Mix avocado into salads or transform it into a guacamole with sour cream and fresh chilli, to banish dry skin.

 Extra virgin olive oil

 Olive oil is also blessed with the good fats and antioxidant vitamin E. Plus it has the added benefit of looking after your heart.
-It can be expensive but if possible use it in place of your regular cooking oil, drizzle on salads, pasta dishes and pizza.
+It can be expensive, but if possible use it in place of your regular cooking oil, drizzle on salads, pasta dishes and pizza.

 Berries